 In his section on Spiritual Decline, Kirby walks the reader through each stage of decline and comments:

 Notice that this progression is not unique to the Hellenistic world the apostle Paul was living in.
 The progression from idolatry to sexual perversion to anarchy to judgment is found throughout history.

-“…not unique to the Hellenistic world the apostle Paul was living in.”
-Paul lived in a culture not that unlike ours.
+Paul lived in a culture not that different from ours.
 We don’t really need to wonder how he prayed or instructed the church in his day to pray for the people in authority.
 In his last letter to the young pastor Timothy he wrote:

 First of all, then, I urge that supplications, prayers, intercessions, and thanksgivings be made for all people, for kings and all who are in high positions, that we may lead a peaceful and quiet life, godly and dignified in every way.
 This is good, and it is pleasing in the sight of God our Savior, who desires all people to be saved and to come to the knowledge of the truth.
 (2 Timothy 2:1-4)

 Who are we to pray for?
 “All people.”
 Wow, that is a lot.
-Fortunately, we don’t have to pray for all people individually by name.
+Mercifully, we don’t have to pray for all people individually by name.

-When we pray for those in government it may not change the government in ways that we can always perceive, but at the least it certainly changes our focus.
-It takes our focus from those undeniably flawed individuals (as we ourselves are) who hold those offices to God, Who is in control and Who, in the end, will have the final say.
-We can “lead a peaceful and quiet life, godly and dignified in every way” despite the pandemonium swirling around us.
+When we pray for those in government it may not change the government in ways that we can always perceive, but at the least it changes our focus.
+It takes our focus from those undeniably flawed individuals (as we ourselves are) who hold those offices, to God, Who is in ultimate control and Who, in the end, will have the final say.
+It may be that we can “lead a peaceful and quiet life, godly and dignified in every way” despite the pandemonium swirling around us.
 This is reminiscent of David in Psalm 23:5: